arthurgassner/swissenergy-frontend/docs/modelling.md

 # :material-atom: Modelling

+## Introduction

+We now have a better understanding of our data.
+Before going onto training a model, we must better understand the problem our user is facing.
+Only then can we start modelling.

+This section goes over the process of getting from understood data to working model.

 ## From business problem to modelling task

-Now that we have a better understanding of our data, let's go back to our business problem, i.e.:
+Let's go back to our business problem, i.e.:

 !!! note "Business Problem"
     We are an energy distribution company.